This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Make the Sweet Green Tomato Relish

 - Once the brine is mixed, add the drained vegetable mix of green tomatoes, onion, and red pepper.
-Stir it all together and bring the pan back to a boil.
+Stir it all together, bring the pan back to a boil, then lower it to medium heat.
 Simmer for 15 to 20 minutes, stirring constantly.
 The green tomato relish is ready when it looks like the photo below.
-If yours looks more watery than this, keep boiling it until that excess moisture evaporates off.
+If yours looks more watery than this, keep boiling it until that excess moisture evaporates.

 - Take the jars out of the oven carefully, and place them on a towel on the kitchen work surface.
 Ladle the green tomato relish inside, filling them with a 1/4 (0.5 cm) inch headspace.
 A metal preserving funnel helps stop any mess.